KevinBjarnemark/Solfeggio-frequencies/README.md

 Logo:
 The logo was

+Social icons:
+All social icons are branding resources that originate from the company at hand.
+No links are provided due to legal resons.

 Favicon copyright Information
 The favicon for this project was created using the Grandstrander font, which is available from Google Fonts.
 This font is designed by Tyler Finck, and is free to use for both personal and commercial use.